Axiom Of Maria Prophetissa

 this text is an allusion to the Axiom of Maria which concerns the whole matter of four and three.
 There are several versions of the Axiom of Maria; one goes like this: One becomes two, two becomes three, and out of the third comes the One as the fourth.

-Edinger explicates multiple versions of the axiom and anchors it to the alchemical symbolism of the four elements as a number-symbolic meditation on the three-four problem.
+Edinger presents multiple textual versions of the axiom and shows it to be the numerical-symbolic core of alchemical process, governing the transformation of the four elements.

 Edinger, Edward F., The Mysterium Lectures: A Journey Through C.G.
 Jung’s Mysterium Coniunctionis, 1995thesis